air fryer steam venting on kitchen counter carbon monoxide question

 Steam and water vapor Moisture in food during cooking ✅ None — completely harmless

 The most significant concern for daily family cooking isn’t CO — it’s fluoropolymer fumes from degrading PTFE coatings.
 According to the EPA’s PFAS resource page, certain fluoropolymer breakdown products have raised health concerns with repeated exposure, particularly in enclosed spaces with poor ventilation.
+For a full breakdown of these compounds, see our guide on what chemicals air fryers release by material type.

-Do Air Fryers Produce Carbon Monoxide?
 What About Burnt Food?

 Heavily burnt food in an air fryer can produce small amounts of polycyclic aromatic hydrocarbons (PAHs) and acrylamide — compounds associated with high-heat cooking generally.
 These are present in any high-heat cooking method, including conventional ovens and grills.
 They are not carbon monoxide, and the quantities produced in normal air fryer cooking are comparable to other standard cooking methods.